 This translates into structured workflows and methods, an ability to engage with engineers as easily as with decision-makers, and an obsession with coherence — down to the details no one notices.

-I see urgency as a nuisance — often self-imposed — that degrades the quality of decisions.
+I consider urgency a nuisance — often self-imposed — that degrades the quality of decisions.
 Without rushing, I have consistently met the standards of prestigious brands, deliverable after deliverable, year after year.

 Unlike a simple service engagement, long-term advisory requires shared values and a genuine sense of resonance.

-I am deeply attached to my country, Switzerland: its precision, its sense of responsibility and civic-mindedness, its culture of quality, its discretion.
-I work primarily within a European framework, where I find standards and codes that feel naturally aligned with my own.
+I am deeply attached to my country, Switzerland: its precision, its sense of responsibility, its culture of quality, its discretion.
+I operate within a European framework where I find standards and codes that resonate with me.
+Bilingual French-English.

 Outside professional contexts, I maintain the same standards of precision in disciplines — both athletic and artistic — that require calm, concentration and control.
 I am also deeply drawn to fashion and elegance.